jake-dame/reductor/report/report.md

 	  //...
 ```

-I hope to adopt the same approach, or something similar, for the reduction algorithms.
+Right now, `defualtHandSplitter` is the only bona fide splitting function (not including some helpers that look for specific cases and redistribute).
+But, the plug-in-ibility is there!

-## Biggest Problem with Current Implementation of Reductor
+## Biggest Problems with Current Implementation of Reductor

 1. Still no actual reduction algorithms!
 + Except, at various times in the last couple months, *very* primitive functionality related to eliminating too large of jumps (melody/line detection) and double octave removal (something commonly found in orchestrations and, conversely, commonly omitted in reductions).
-2. Mutability/Immutability/Java handling of passing by value.
+2. Mutability/Immutability and Java references.

-Concerning number 1: providing the foundation for reduction (deciding how to split up the data, knowing exactly how to manipulate the data, converting to actual output forms with all the edge cases and associated nastiness) really did take all my time.
+**Concerning number 1**: providing the foundation for reduction (deciding how to split up the data, knowing exactly how to manipulate the data, converting to actual output forms with all the edge cases and associated nastiness) really did take all my time.
 But every day it feels like I'm that much closer to having something where implementing actual reduction will "simply" (ha) be a matter of writing the algorithms and applying them at the right time and place during the flow of the program.
 This will mean I won't have to make certain design decisions every step of the way when creating said algorithms.

-Concerning number 2: I really, and I mean *really*, bungled this one.
+**Concerning number 2**: I really, and I mean *really*, bungled this one.

-And it wasn't until the last couple weeks (when I was neck-deep in Builder patterns, quantization, musicxml, and other last-minute fix-em-ups) that I realized how big of a problem I had created for myself here.
-If anything in my program is turned out to be a sword of Damocles, it was this (and it fell).
+And it wasn't until the last couple weeks (when I was neck-deep in builder patterns, quantization, musicxml, and other last-minute fix-em-ups) that I realized how big of a problem I had created for myself.

-The issue is: I applied the immutability, safe access (getters/setters), and encapsulation principles so blindly and indiscriminately, that in the end, every single object was an unreachable island, and the whole purpose of the program (to change/manipulate, or at least create a "manipulated" representation of, the original) was defeated.
-For example:
+The issue is that I applied the principles of "good" immutability, safe access (getters/setters), and encapsulation so blindly and indiscriminately, that, in the end, every single object was an unreachable island, and the whole purpose of the program (to change/manipulate or create a new version of the original) was completely defeated.

-+ One Column decides a Note needs to be removed (from its own backing list )because it is a doubled octave.
-Guess what: that change is not reflected ANYWHERE else.
+For example: one `Column` decides a note needs to be removed from its own backing list because it is a doubled octave.
+Imagine my horror when, after writing my first, basic reduction code, that that change was not reflected ANYWHERE else.

-When I first realized this 2-3 weeks ago, I thought to myself: "this sounds exactly like some observer pattern thing, where a change to one thing means everybody else with a reference to that thing needs to update too."
+When I first realized this 2-3 weeks ago, I thought to myself: "this sounds exactly like some observer pattern thing, where a change to one thing means everybody else with a reference to that thing needs to update itself too."

 But there was no time to implement a whole MVVM-style observer pattern and/or SSOT.

-I am also convinced that's not the correct re-design.
+And I'm not even convinced that that's the correct re-design (at least, I sure *hope* it's not).

 There are some other approaches I have in mind but I am not sure about those either.
-I don't think I will even start that until I fully finish with the MusicXML stuff (both in- and out- processing) for the program.
-I am quite intimidated by fixing it, because it involves some very foundational re-designs.
+I don't think I will even start that until I fully finish with the MusicXML stuff (both writing-out *and* reading-in stuff) for the program.

+I am quite intimidated by fixing it, because it involves some very foundational fixes.

 Additionally, I don't think it will be fixable until my IntervalTree is self-balancing and has add/remove functionality, which is another thing I am procrastinating.
-+ Technically I could pretty quickly/easily just create add/remove functionality, and like we talked about earlier in the semester, the scale of the data being added removed would mean that, yes, the tree would technically be unbalanced, but not enough to have any kind of effect on performance.
++ Technically I could pretty quickly/easily just create add/remove functionality, and like we talked about earlier in the semester, the scale of the data being added/removed would mean that, yes, the tree would technically be unbalanced, but not enough to have any kind of effect on performance.
 (I mean, I don't anticipate that the amount of data/computation this program does *ever* will fall into the performance-concerned arena.)

 ## Appendix A: The Term "Reduction" and Brief Historical Info